inijoy/hng-stage1-deploy/README.md

 # hng-stage1-deploy
+Automated Deployment Script

+Project Overview:
-This project automates the deployment of a web application to a remote server using Docker and Nginx.
+This project demonstrates a complete automated deployment workflow for a web application using Bash scripting, Docker, and Nginx.
+It is designed to simplify server setup, container deployment, and web server configuration in a single step, making it beginner-friendly and easy to follow.

+Key Features:

+Automated Server Setup: Updates and installs required packages such as Nginx and Docker.

+Docker Integration: Builds and runs a Docker container for the web application.

+Nginx Reverse Proxy: Configures Nginx to serve the application on port 80 with proper proxy headers.

+Single-step Deployment: Everything is handled by a single deploy.sh script.

+Beginner-Friendly: Each step is automated, with clear feedback messages in the terminal.

-## How It Works
+How It Works:

-1. **Deploy the Application**
-   - Connect to the remote server via SSH.
-   - Install necessary packages: Docker and Nginx.
-   - Upload the application files from your local machine to the server.
+The script updates and upgrades the server packages.

+Installs and starts Docker and Nginx services.

-   - Build a Docker image of the application.
+Builds a Docker image from the project files.

-   - Run the Docker container.
+Runs the Docker container and exposes it to a designated port.

-   - Configure Nginx as a reverse proxy to route traffic to the application container on port 8080.
+Configures Nginx to act as a reverse proxy for the running container.

-Once complete, the application is accessible through the server's IP on port 80.
+Reloads Nginx and confirms that the application is accessible through the server IP.

-## Features

-- Fully automated deployment script
-- Dockerized application
+Usage:

+Make the script executable:

+chmod +x deploy.sh

+Run the deployment script:

+./deploy.sh

+Visit your server’s IP in a web browser to confirm the application is running.

+Learning Outcomes:

+Understanding Bash scripting for automation.

+Hands-on experience with Docker containerization.

-- Nginx reverse proxy configuration
+Configuring Nginx as a reverse proxy.
-- Logs saved to `deployment.log` for monitoring

-## Requirements

-- Ubuntu 22.04 or later
-- Docker installed on server
-- Nginx installed on server
-- SSH access to the server

-## Notes

-- Make sure to replace `proxy_pass` in the Nginx configuration with the correct container port if it changes.
-- A system restart may be required after package installations for kernel updates.

----
+Automating deployment workflows for web applications.

+This project is an excellent starting point for anyone looking to learn deployment automation, containerization, and web server configuration in a practical, hands-on way.